 Compatibility: Xbox One/PC | Connectivity: USB | Weight: 9kg | Force Feedback: Yes | Rumble: Yes | Maximum rotation angle: 900 degrees | Pedals: Yes

 The pedals on this racing wheel feel much better than other wheels and they provide a very smooth transition, which gives a realistic feel.
 A great advantage of using Thrustmaster racing wheels is that they provide great ease in replacing the wheels and one can easily replace the wheel as per the needs.
-Pairing this racing wheel with a Thrustmaster gear-shifter resulted in an ultimate racing experience and we believe that if you are satisfied with the low number of buttons, then this setup will please you a lot.
+Pairing this racing wheel with a Thrustmaster gear-shifter resulted in an ultimate racing experience.
+We believe that if you are content with the low number of buttons, then this setup will please you a lot.

 5. HORI Racing Wheel